-A 100-year flood zone represents a 1% chance of flooding in any given year.
+A 100-year flood zone represents a 1%

-A 500-year flood zone represents a 0.2% chance of flooding in any given year.
+A 500-year flood zone represents a 0.2%

 Land use designations for Alamo and Castle Hill are shown on Figure LU-1, General Plan Land Use Map, and are defined in the Land Use Element.
 Plans for both communities aim to maintain and enhance existing residential uses while accommodating new residential development that is in harmony with the surrounding natural setting.
 Minimal change is anticipated in existing single-family neighborhoods.
 Alamo contains an area along Danville Boulevard designated Mixed Use, which overlaps a well-established commercial core comprised of existing uses that serve many residents' daily needs.
 The commercial viability of this mixed-use area is to be maintained while allowing for development of higher-density residential uses that provide a mix of housing options.
 Over time, more diverse housing types may be developed, diversifying the housing stock and accommodating housing needs at different stages of life.